QodotPlugin/qodotplugin.github.io/docs/class-reference.md

 ## Note on Arrays

-When you add an Array as a class property, it must contain other Arrays, with each Array creating one flag.
+Arrays create flags.
+When you add an Array as a class property, it must contain other Arrays, each Array creating one flag.
 These flag Arrays must have 3 items: Name, Value, and Default value.
 Name must be a String.

 Value is traditionally a bool, but it can also be a float, int, or String.
 Qodot parses all these data types as Strings in the end, which will change how you will be [Accessing Class Properties in Code](#accessing-class-properties-in-code).